Arawindor/create_project/README.md

 # Create project automator v 1.0

-This script provide a full configurator for brand new projects.
+This script provide a full configurator for your own brand new projects.

 Git and GitHub setup are included.